awilhelmer/alexa-mqtt-skill/README.md

 #MQTT AWS Lambda function for Alexa

-A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.
+A simple [AWS Lambda](http://aws.amazon.com/lambda) function that sends commands via MQTT to your devices.

+### THIS IS A PERSONAL DEVELOPER SKILL.
+DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION

 ## Concepts
-This simple sample has no external dependencies or session management, and shows the most basic example of how to create a Lambda function for handling Alexa Skill requests.
+This simple skill use the ask schema from amazon alexa.
+This isn't a smart home skill yet, but feel free to migrate it if u have an idea to link a
+MQTT Broker with Account linking.

 ## Setup
 To run this example skill you need to do two things.
 The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.